giaccone/SpicePy/README.md

 **spicethon** borns as a teaching project.
 It is shared with students of *basic circuit theory* with two aims:

-* to allow them to check the results exercises solved analytically
+* to allow them to check the results of exercises solved analytically
 * to show them how a numerical code to solve circuit is made